 Throughout the competition festival revellers also had the chance to enjoy live appearances from guest artists Royale Echoes International (Ghana), Taiwa Jazz Band (South Africa), Body, Mind & Soul (Malawi – IRF 2007 winner), Ashimba (Tanzania), Bogus (Flanders, Belgium), RMS (Wallonia, Belgium) and The Naima Train (Sweden).

-th, fresh winners Club Shanga moved the crowd at a chill-out concert in the Makumbusho Cultural Center, in Dar es Salaam.
+On Sunday 18th, fresh winners Club Shanga moved the crowd at a chill-out concert in the Makumbusho Cultural Center, in Dar es Salaam.
 The show completed this African sound clash showcase which is the culmination of the year for the Music Crossroads program.

 It also concludes this IRF 2010 blog, but stay tuned to the Music Crossroads’ webpage for more info as we are already looking forward to the next (13th) InterRegional Festival in Maputo, Mozambique, on September 2011!